Sexual harassment in education: United Kingdom

+Tariq Ramadan was a Professor of contemporary Islamic studies at the Faculty of Theology and Religion at the University of Oxford, and a fellow at St Antony’s College.
+In November 2017, he took a leave of absence from Oxford to contest allegations of sexual misconduct and rape.
+He has been charged for raping five women and convicted of rape by a Swiss court.

 Germany

 The Universität Bremen was the first university in Germany to establish, in 1992, a contact point for matters regarding sexual harassment.
 It is generally considered that the power difference between university students and professors, who determine grades and can offer or prolong employment positions for PhD students, results in a risk of harassment.
 According to a non-representative survey of 12,663 students in 2012, every fourth student reported some form of sexual harassment, and about ten percent of those cases involved harassment by teachers.
 Concerned students who do not want to report misbehaviour for fear of career repercussions are given advice as to how to handle the situation.
 For example, a doctoral student may be advised to add an external evaluator to assess their work or to request that they be assigned a different advisor.

 In the mid-2010s, allegations of sexual harassment were raised against teachers in institutions of higher education in Hamburg, Düsseldorf and Munich.